kErica/2023UB-formation/2023-Workshop/README.md

 WORKSHOP: Data science para biociencias (R, python, Bioinformática): 5 julio 2023

 DISCLAIMER:
-The content was tested at CSUC cluster, some of the code may work elsewhere (mainly the slurm commands).
+The content was tested in a container, some of the code may *NOT* work elsewhere.
+Slurm code is generic, must be modified to be working.

 ## Useful commands in HPC